-Using Cross Slope Mode
+Using Cross Slope Guidance

-Cross Slope guidance lets you set and maintain a constant cutting edge slope.
+Using Cross Slope guidance lets you adjust the target cross slope to maintain a uniform elevation change across the cutting edge.

-Unlike Design guidance, cross slope guidance does not rely on knowing the machine's three dimensional location.
+Unlike Design guidance, Cross Slope guidance does not rely on knowing the machine's three dimensional location.

-4.1 Using Cross Slope Mode
+4.1 Using Cross Slope Guidance

-Cross Slope guidance lets you set and maintain a constant cutting edge slope, perpendicular to the machine's direction of travel and independent of the rotation of the blade.
+Cross Slope guidance lets you set and grade a constant cross slope, perpendicular to the machine's direction of travel.
+You can drive up and down varying slopes and change the blade rotation whilst still maintaining grade to the target cross slope.